goodevilgenius/bootcamp-node-uploads/README.md

 The client-side code to make the AJAX upload work is in [`simple-upload.js`](public/assets/js/simple-upload.js).

+`/dropzone-upload` is similar to `/ajax-upload` except it uses a third-party library, [Dropzone](http://www.dropzonejs.com/) to handle setting up the AJAX upload.
+It uses the same route to receive the file.

 In this example, I copied the files to the `/public` folder.
 You may want to find some other solution if using heroku, such as uploading to a CDN.
 I've found that files kept in `/public` won't persist between builds on heroku, so that every time you `git push heroku master`, you'll lose all of your uploaded files.